Our Leadership and Legislation

 Acts and regulations under those Acts.
 The Agency is responsible for:

-- The Emergency 911 System Act
+The Emergency 911 System Regulations

-- The Public Safety Answering Point Regulations, 2011
+The Public Safety Answering Point Regulations, 2011

-- The Fire Safety Act
+The Saskatchewan Public Safety Agency Act

-- The Fire Safety Regulations
+The Saskatchewan Public Safety Agency Regulations

 As a single agency, the SPSA, by statute, has responsibility and obligations to report annually on: